 If this is the first time you have been injured in an accident at work, you may be unfamiliar with the rules.
 That inexperience can cost you money.
 Even if your employer or Workers’ Compensation insurance carrier pays benefits initially, it may stop those benefits at any time.
 For example, the Workers’ Compensation doctor may say that your injury has been resolved or is not work-related.

 Our Philadelphia work accident lawyers will manage every step of your Workers’ Compensation case.
-We will file your claim, schedule medical appointments, consult with medical experts and negotiate with the insurance carrier on your behalf.
+We will file your claim, schedule medical appointments, consult with medical experts, and negotiate with the insurance carrier on your behalf.
 This leaves you free to concentrate on recovering your health.

 In most cases, Workers’ Compensation protects employers from employee lawsuits, even if the employer was negligent.
 However, if someone other than your employer caused your injury, you may have a right to sue the third party.
 Examples of third parties in a forklift accident case include:

 Our experienced Philadelphia Workers’ Compensation lawyers will evaluate your forklift accident case to determine if you have a right to sue any third parties who caused or contributed to your injury.

 The Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, are ready and available to answer any question you may have about your right to receive compensation after a forklift or other warehouse accident.
-Call us today at 267-589-0090 or 215-512-1500, or you may contact us online to schedule a free consultation.
+Call us today at 215-512-1500, or you may contact us online to schedule a free consultation.